ACFNY SUPPORTED | ONLINE READING & TALK

-As part of Trafika Europe's "Women in Translation Series" the author speaks with her translator about the forthcoming English version of Versteckte Jahre (Zsolnay, 2018) which is scheduled to be published by New Vessel Press in June.
+As part of Trafika Europe's "Women in Translation Series" the author speaks with her translator about the forthcoming English version of Versteckte Jahre (Zsolnay, 2018) which was published by New Vessel Press in June.

 "A meticulous evocation of an unknown Austria, Anna Goldenberg’s affecting family memoir brings to life the story of Viennese Jews who decided not to flee their homes after the Anschluss.
 This salutary tribute forces us to reflect on what it means to try and live a 'normal life' in the throes of a political nightmare." - George Prochnik